 Battery life is an important consideration when selecting your smart padlock.
 You want a lock with a long battery life to minimize the amount of charging.
 This also minimizes the chance of finding a dead lock when you need to get it open.

 Most padlocks include a rechargeable battery that is charged with a USB cable.
 However, some of the locks are powered by secured replaceable batteries.
 The rechargeable battery is very handy and most padlock batteries will recharge in less than 2 hours.

 What happens if your smart padlock battery is dead?
 Most locks require you to use a portable power supply to recharge the battery in order to unlock the padlock.
 The best locks include a “battery jump” feature that allow you to jump start the battery to unlock the shackle even if the battery is dead.

 There are a lot of smart padlock options on the market today.
 However, I don’t believe there is a single smart padlock that is the best for every use case.
 That being said, there are two locks that stand out as the best for specific uses.

 Best Smart Padlock – Outdoor

 In my opinion, the best outdoor smart padlock is the Igloohome Smart Padlock.
 It is a very secure and capable outdoor lock with the 9mm think hardened steel shackle and IP66 waterproof rating.
 Combine that with great battery performance and the best access sharing options.
 It is clear that this is the best smart padlock to secure an outdoor gate or shed.

-For indoor use, I recommend the Deep Dream Fingerprint Padlock.
+For indoor use, I recommend the WGCC Fingerprint Lock.
 Fingerprint unlocking gives you quick access to the lock.
 This is perfect for gym and school lockers or a cabinet in your garage.
-The lock also has a great battery life and can go 1000 unlocks between charges.
+This is a great value lock for the price.